Field of Dreams: Plot

-They drive to Minnesota, learning that Graham, who was a physician, had died years earlier.
-Ray finds himself in 1972, encountering an elderly Graham, who says he happily left baseball for a satisfying medical career.
-During the drive back to Iowa, Ray picks up young hitchhiker Archie Graham, who is looking for a baseball team to join.
-Ray later tells Mann that his father dreamed of being a baseball player then tried to make him pick up the sport instead.
-At 14, after reading one of Mann's books, Ray stopped playing catch with his father, and they became estranged after he mocked John for having "a hero who was a criminal."
+The pair drive to Chisholm, Minnesota, and learn that Graham, who became a physician, had died years earlier.
+Ray researches Graham, whose obituary said he was a beloved and charitable doctor, but makes no mention of his baseball career.
+Ray suddenly finds himself in 1972, and meets an elderly Graham, who feels his calling in life was medicine, not sports, and declines to visit Ray's baseball field.
+During the drive back to Iowa, Ray and Mann pick up a young hitchhiker named Archie Graham, who is looking for a baseball team to join.
+Ray later tells Mann that his father dreamed of being a baseball player, then tried to make him pick up the sport instead.
+At 14, after reading one of Mann's books, Ray stopped playing catch with his father, and they became estranged after he mocked John, saying "[he] could never respect a man whose hero [Joe] was a criminal."
 Ray admits that his greatest regret is that his father died before they could reconcile.

-Arriving at the farm, they see various all-star players have arrived, fielding a second team.
+As they continue the drive, Mann and Ray agree that the building of the field, and bringing Joe back, is Ray's penance for his estrangement from his father.
+Arriving at the farm, they see various all-star players of the 1920s have arrived, fielding a second team.
 A game is played and Graham finally gets his turn at bat.